 Early Childhood: Typical & Atypical Development

-Welcome to Early Childhood: Typical & Atypical Development, an interactive distance learning course which explores contemporary best practice and perspectives on early childhood development.
-Content includes patterns and sequences of typical development for children from birth to six years.
-Emphasis is on individual differences, cultural influences, and the impact of developmental delay and disability during infancy, toddlerhood, and the preschool years.
-Discussion will also include instructional technology (IT) and assistive technology (AT) applications for this population.†
+Welcome to Early Childhood: Typical & Atypical Development, an interactive distance learning course that covers development during the first six years of life and research-based best practices in early learning.
+Included will be typical development from the prenatal stage to middle childhood with an emphasis is on individual differences, cultural influences, and the impact of developmental delay and disability.
+Discussion will also include instructional technology (IT) and assistive technology (AT) applications for this population.

-Academic work submitted by the individual (such as papers, assignments, reports, tests) shall be the studentís own work or appropriately attributed, in part or in whole, to its correct source.
-Submission of commercially prepared (or group prepared) materials as if they are oneís own work is unacceptable.
+Academic work submitted by the individual (such as papers, assignments, reports, tests) shall be the student’s own work or appropriately attributed, in part or in whole, to its correct source.
+Submission of commercially prepared (or group prepared) materials as if they are one’s own work is unacceptable.

 Aiding Honesty in Others

 The individual will encourage honesty in others by refraining from providing materials or information to another person with knowledge that these materials or information will be used improperly.

 Violations of these academic standards will result in the assignment of a failing grade and subsequent loss of credit for the course.

 course is designed as one part of a five-part series on early childhood

 courses, you will have covered all of the

 · Understand basic principles of growth and the foundation of development from conception through 6 years, including genetic and environmental influences.

 · Identify the historical roots, common research practices, prominent child development theorists and theories.